fastflow/fastflow/README.md

 ## Building the library

-FastFlow is a header-only library, for the shared-memory run-time, there are basically no dependencies.
+FastFlow is a header-only library, for the shared-memory run-time, there are basically no dependencies (but remember to run the script mapping_string.sh in the ff directory!).
 For the distributed-memory run-time, you need to install:
  - Cereal for (automatic) serialization/deserialization purposes (https://uscilab.github.io/cereal/)
  - OpenMPI for experimenting with the MPI communication back-end (https://www.open-mpi.org/software/ompi)

-While Cereal is mandatory, OpenMPI installation is optional and can be disabled at compile-time by compiling the code with '-DDFF_EXCLUDE_MPI'.
-To compile tests with the distributed run-time you need a recent compiler supporting the -std=c++20 standard.
+While Cereal is mandatory, OpenMPI installation is optional and can be disabled at compile-time by compiling the code with '-DDFF_EXCLUDE_MPI' (or make EXCLUDE_MPI=1).
+To compile the tests with the distributed run-time you need a recent compiler supporting the -std=c++20 standard (e.g., gcc 10 or above).
+In addition, by default the *shared-memory* version uses the non-blocking concurrency control mode, wherease the *distributed version* uses the blocking mode for its run-time system.
+You can control the concurrency control mode either at compile time (see the config.hpp file) or at run-time by calling the proper methods before running the application.

 See the [BUILD.ME](BUILD.ME) file for instructions about building unit tests and examples.
 NOTES: currently, the cmake-based compilation of distributed tests has been disabled.